drhaney/pt100rtd/README.md

 Consuming ~3kB of Arduino program memory, this Pt100rtd library is larger than any collection of computational methods that might be used instead.
-For any ordinary temperature between -60C and 650C, the venerable Callendar -Van Dusen equation works well.
+For any ordinary temperature between -60C and 650C, the venerable Callendar -Van Dusen equation works adequately.
 Gas liquefaction enthusiasts, however, have different requirements.

 #HOW

 The Pt100 resistance lookup table uses unsigned 16-bit integers because:

-DIN 43760 Pt100 resistances resolve at 0.01 ohms and can be represented in the lookup table as unsigned integer values of (ohms * 100) with no loss of accuracy.
+DIN 43760 Pt100 resistances resolve at 0.01 ohms and are represented in the lookup table as unsigned integer values of (ohms * 100) with no loss of accuracy.
 Unsigned integers require 2 bytes vs. 4 bytes for a floating point object.
 Integer arithmetic is also computationally cheaper